What Damage can a Leaking Roof Cause?

 Why does my roof only leak sometimes?

-The roof leaks when the rain hits the shingle at just the right angle.
+The reason your roof may only be leaking sometimes is due to the rain hitting the shingle at just the right angle.
 This happens because the shingle has a small hole in it.
 If the hole is big enough, water will go through the shingle and into the attic.
 If the hole is too small, the water will run down the side of the shingle and drip onto the ground.

 How to find a leak in a metal roof